igor-drozdov/leaflet-draw-rails/README.md

 ## Development

 After checking out the repo, run `bundle` to install dependencies.
-Then, run `rspec` to make sure the tests passed.
+Then, you might want to run `rake` to make sure the tests are green.
+The `spec/dummy` folder contains a dummy Rails application, which is tested by the specs in `spec/dummy/spec/` folder (mostly by RSpec features using `capybara` and `selenium-webdriver`).

 ## Contributing